Characterizing the powerset by a complete (Scott) sentence: Fraisse Construction

-We now give a slightly different version of theorem \ref{Fraisse} that will be more fitting to work with in the next section. \begin{theorem} Fix a countable model $\M$.
-If $K(\M)$ is a countable collection of finitely generated/\M\; structures (up to isomorphism) and $K(\M)$ has the HP, the JEP and the AP, then there is a unique (up to isomorphism) countable structure $\F$ that contains $\M$ and satisfies the conjunction of \begin{description} \item[(I)] Every finitely generated/$\M$ substructure of $\F$ is in $K(\M)$. \item[(II)] For every $A_0$ finitely generated/$\M$ substructure of \F, if $A_1\supset\A_0$ and $A_1\in K(\M)$, then there exists some finitely generated/$\M$ substructure $B\subset\F$ and an isomorphism $i:B\cong A_1$, such that $A_0\subset B$ and $i|_{\A_0}=id$. \end{description} Moreover, if there is some $\lomegaone$ sentence $\psi$ such that $A\in K(\M)$ iff $A\models\psi$ (as it will the case in our example), then the conjunction of (I) and (II) can be written as a \lomegaone-sentence which is equivalent to the Scott sentence of $\F$ and hence, it is complete.\end{theorem}
+We now give a slightly different version of theorem \ref{Fraisse} that will be more fitting to work with in the next section.

+\begin{theorem} Fix a countable model $\M$ and let $\phi_\M$ be its Scott sentence.
+Let $\psi$ be an $\lomegaone(\tau')$- sentence all whose models are finitely generated substructures over some model of $\phi_\M$\footnote{This can be expressed by $M|_\tau\models\phi_\M$.}.
+Let $K(\M)$ be the collection (up to isomorphism/$\M$) of all finitely generated/$\M$ structures that satisfy $\psi$.
+If $K(\M)$ is countable and satisfies the HP, the JEP and the AP, then the Fraisse limit $\F$ of $K(\M)$ satisfies the conjunction of \begin{description} \item[(I)$_{\M}$] Every finitely generated/$\M$ substructure satisfies $\psi$. \item[(II)$_{\M}$] For every $A_0$ finitely generated/$\M$ substructure, if $A_1\supset A_0$ and $A_1$ satisfies $\psi$, then there exists some finitely generated/$\M$ substructure $B$ and an isomorphism $i:B\cong A_1$, such that $A_0\subset B$ and $i|_{A_0}=id$. \end{description} Moreover, the conjunction of (I)$_{\M}$ and (II)$_{\M}$ can be written as an \lomegaone-sentence and if $\A$ is a countable model/$\M$ that satisfies this conjunction, then $\A$ is isomorphic/$\M$ to $\F$. \begin{proof} The fact that $\F$ satisfies the conjunction of (I)$_{\M}$ and (II)$_{\M}$ follows from theorem \ref{Fraisse}.
+The proof that the conjunction $(I)_{\M}\wedge (II)_{\M}$ can be written as an \lomegaone-sentence is straightforward, given the assumptions on $\psi$.
+The proof that $\A$ is isomorphic to $\F$ is a standard back-and-forth (over $\M$) argument. \end{proof} \end{theorem}